rondlite/reaction-docs/public-docs/how-to-manage-app-settings.md

 title: How To: Manage App Settings
 ---

-Reaction plugins often need to provide a way for system or shop operators to configure different settings.
+demand plugins often need to provide a way for system or shop operators to configure different settings.
 There are a few options:
 - Environment variables
 - Global app settings
 - Shop-specific app settings